 For stress-relieving candles:

-How to Use Your Candles
+How to Use Massage Candles

-Light your massage candle and let burn for 15–20 minutes, allowing a small pool of wax to form around the wick.
-Blow out the flame and let cool for several minutes.
+Light the Candle: Light your massage candle and let burn for 15–20 minutes, allowing a small pool of wax to form around the wick.

-Then carefully pour the wax into your hand, or dip the tips of your fingers in the wax Massage the skin, as usual, working the wax into skin like you would with massage oil or lotion.
+Massage Warm Oil: Massage the skin, as usual, working the wax into skin like you would with massage oil or lotion.

-Massage Candle FAQ
+FAQ

 Soy wax is specifically chosen because it has a relatively low melting point, which means that it won't burn you if used properly.
 It also behaves more like an oil than a wax when used on skin.